Distribution Regression with Sample Selection, with an Application to Wage Decompositions in the UK: introduction

+Finally, there are relevant connections to the work of \citen{wasserman-nonparanormal} on the estimation of graphical models using the semi-parametric family (\ref{paranorormal}).
+While our approach considers the more general model (\ref{general2}), we contribute by offering a DR based approach, which can incorporate covariates $(X,Z)$ in a general yet tractable manner.
+Furthermore, our focus is on addressing the sample selection problem in the context of these models.

 \paragraph{\textbf{Outline}} Section \ref{sec:id} examines the identification problem under sample selection using a new representation of a joint distribution.
 Section \ref{sec:model} introduces the DR model with selection and associated functionals, estimators of the model parameters and functionals, and a multiplier bootstrap method to perform functional inference.
-Section \ref{sec:theory} provides asymptotic theory for the estimation and inference methods, and Section \ref{sec:empirics} reports the results of the empirical application.
-Appendices \ref{app:id}--\ref{app:scores} give the proofs of the main results and additional technical results.
-The online Supplemental Material (SM) contains additional empirical results.
+Section \ref{sec:empirics} reports the results of the empirical application.
+The proofs of the results of Section \ref{sec:id} are gathered in Appendix \ref{app:id}.
+The online Supplemental Material (SM) contains deferred discussions of Sections \ref{sec:id}--\ref{sec:empirics}, the asymptotic theory for our estimation and inference methods, additional empirical results, a Monte Carlo simulation calibrated to the empirical application and other technical results.